klamma/ar-for-eu-book/_pages/chapters/arsdk.md

 In the inspector, a profile can be selected in the part of the inspector which has a purple background.
 The profile specifies the font style and size, as well as its color.
 By reusing the profile on all buttons in the application, they will all be set up with the same text style.
-However, one can also overwrite single properties of the profile with button-specifc values.
+However, one can also overwrite single properties of the profile with button-specific values.
 To do so, the checkmarks next to "Overwrite Font Style", "Overwrite Anchor", Overwrite Size" can be set.

 **Compound Button Icon**